 More

-Financial: Julia Colman has received an honorarium for presenting this course.
+Financial: Julia Colman received an honorarium for presenting this course.
 Non-financial: Julia Colman has no relevant non-financial relationships to disclose.

 Sponsor Disclosure: This Course is presented by OccupationalTherapy.com, a Continued site.